obiralradek/sudoku_solver/README.md

 # sudoku_solver
-Rust application for solving sudokus.
+Rust terminal application for solving sudokus.

 Enter numbers separated with spaces.
+Split rows by new lines.
 If the number is unknown enter 0.

 Example input: